AledPeart/theNameGame/README.md

 11. [Media and Content](#media-and-content)
 12. [Acknowledgements](#acknowledgements)

+## What is Aphasia?
+Aphasia is a language and communication disorder, which affects the language centers of the brain.
+The most common cause is a stroke, but it can be also result from a head injury, brain tumor and other neurological illnesses.
+Aphasia can affect a person’s ability to express what they want to say.
+Sufferers will often liken it to having a word on the ‘tip of your tongue’, but being unable to recall it.
+A common method Speech and Language Therapists use to help people with aphasia find their words is to ask a patient to name a common object.
+If a patient cannot name the object independantly they are given a series of clues or hints in order to help stimulate the neural pathways in the brain that may be causing the word finding difficulty.
+Source:(www.stroke.org.uk)

 ## Aims of the project

-The aim of this project is to build a picture naming game, which specifically helps people affected by expressive dysphasia to practice and improve their language finding abilities.
+The aim of this project is to build a picture naming game, which specifically helps people affected by aphasia to practice and improve their language finding abilities.
 The project will consider the needs of the patient/user and of the therapist/owner and their respective desired outcomes.
 The user will be asked to name a series of common objects.
 If a user is unable to identify the object initially they will be given a series of prompts or clues in order to help them.
 At the end of the task the user will receive a score showing how many correct and incorrect answers they achieved.
-The owner will be also be able to access the score, and importantly information showing the prompts required by the user.

-## What is Aphasia
-Aphasia is a language and communication disorder, which affects the language centers of the brain.
-The most common cause is a stroke, but it can be also result from a head injury, brain tumor and other neurological illnesses.
-Expressive dysphasia is a form of aphasia that affects a person’s ability to express what they want to say.
-Sufferers will often liken it to having a word on the ‘tip of your tongue’, but being unable to recall it. (www.stroke.org.uk)
+The game allows the user to practice independently and by doing so they will gradually need fewer and fewer clues to name a given object, and ultimately none at all.

 ## User Experience

-Here I will address the aims and goals of the website from both the perspectives of the user/patient and of the owner/therapist.
+Here I will address the aims and goals of the application from both the perspectives of the user/patient and of the owner/therapist.
 I will also address how user experience is key to the design of the website.

 ### User stories